Ohgrimm/pokeyellow-classic/README.md

 ## New Features
 * item descriptions in Bag
 * Trainer classes each have their own DVs
+* replace Beauties on water routes with female Swimmers
 * replace SGB border with a variation on that of the '97 Silver beta

 ## Restored Content